 The Incorta Direct Data Platform can be installed on one host with a single Incorta HA Node (single-node, “Typical” installation) or on two or more hosts (multi-node, also known as a “Custom” installation).
 For more about installing Incorta on one host, see Single-node Installations.

-If this is your first time installing Incorta, we recommend starting with the example single-node installation.
+If this is your first time installing Incorta, we recommend starting with the example single-host installation on your MacBook.
 See Example—Deploying a Single Node System.

 Incorta leverages a couple of popular open-source packages which are, by default, bundled with the installation.
 We recommend you use these bundled versions that come with Incorta.
 It is also possible to use existing instances of these packages if required in your environments: